 Access control has become a central component for the safety and security strategies of today's schools, and due to the complicated threats and challenges these facilities face, a school's access control technology must be innovative and intelligent enough to ensure comprehensive protection.
 The education sector is a gateway to the future for young people all over the world.
 But to assure this passage, schools must guarantee their students safety as well as their education.
 One such example of...

 Founded in 1871, Fulton County School System is the fourth largest school district in Georgia, United States.
 It consists of 101 schools and administrative support buildings, including 67 elementary schools, 19 middle schools, 17 high schools and eight charter organisations.
 Fulton’s mission is to provide a safe and secure environment for its more than 96,000 students and more than 12,000 full-time employees.
-To help enhance safety Search Technology at more than 100 schools, Fulton has in...
+To help enhance safety at more than 100 schools, Fulton has installed a full Avi...

 VMS software and IP products from Hikvision, a supplier of innovative video surveillance products and solutions, are now being used by the Government of Gujarat Directorate of Technical Education (DTE), to protect and administer education facilities and services across Western India.
 A government organisation that provides qualitative and higher level technical training for students from a diverse mix of financial and social backgrounds, the Directorate of Technical Education’s (DTE) goal...